Analyzing Passive Acoustic Data with MHKiT

 Window Aggregating

-If desired, one can also group a series of measurements into blocks of time.
+If desired, one can group a series of measurements into blocks of time, though this isn’t required by the IEC-40.
 In the following block, we’ll take our 5 minutes of measurements, time_aggregate them into 30 second intervals, and find the median, 25% and 75% quantiles of each interval.
-We then plot the stats of the first time block (block #0).
+We then plot the stats of the median parameters.

 [13]: